jonathanolson/slither/notes/patterns.md

     - So we don't have to create options while combining
   -
   - "in-progress" collection type, that tracks:
+    - COMPOSE a collection
+    - store boards that:
+      - have been processed
+      - are currently being processed
+      - generations of boards to do??? (or is this implicit?)
     - (a) boards that have completed processing (even if they are NOT in the list, they were empty)
     - (b) boards that are currently in processing
     - * check what the "next board in the current generation is" that we could process (might be none)